Hard Rock International Names DJ Khaled First Artist Residency Of 2020

 HOLLYWOOD, Fla., Jan.
 23, 2020 /PRNewswire/ -- Hard Rock International has announced today its first artist residency of 2020 with Grammy Award-Nominated DJ Khaled featuring an eight-date run at the newly opened DAER Nightclub/Dayclub at the world's first Guitar Hotel®, located in Hollywood, Fla.; DAER Nightclub at Hard Rock Hotel & Casino Atlantic City; and Seminole Hard Rock Hotel & Casino Tampa.

-The "Big Game After Party Presented by Greystone Sundays with DJ Khaled & Friends" at DAER Nightclub in Hollywood will take place on Sunday, February 2, and will mark the first performance by the new resident DJ, with seven additional performances scheduled throughout 2020.
+The "Big Game After Party Presented by Greystone Sundays with DJ Khaled" at DAER Nightclub in Hollywood will take place on Sunday, February 2, and will mark the first performance by the new resident DJ, with seven additional performances scheduled throughout 2020.

 "The Hard Rock is an iconic brand known around the world, and I am excited to announce my new DJ Khaled residency at their flagship properties in Florida and New Jersey," said DJ Khaled.
 "Kicking off my residency at the new DAER Nightclub in South Florida for the Big Game Weekend is going to be epic, and I look forward to making 2020 with Hard Rock an unforgettable year."